 Research colleges—Compare grade point average, standardized test scores and other statistics to actual historical data from our schools for students who have applied and been admitted in the past

 Research careers—Research hundreds of careers and career clusters, and take career assessments.

 Create plans for the future—Create goals and to-dos, and complete tasks assigned by the school to better prepare your student for future college and career goals.

 Naviance Student also lets us share information with you and your student about upcoming meetings and events, local scholarship opportunities, and other resources for college and career information.

 Review the courses your student plans to take.
-The Course Planner ensures he or she is on track in school, is meeting graduation requirements and is taking courses that meet postsecondary plans.
-You and your student can discuss options and choices and view the recommendations from teachers and counselors.
+The Course Planner ensures he or she is on track in school, is meeting graduation requirements and is taking courses that meet postsecondary interests and plans.
+You and your student can discuss choices, options, and view recommendations from teachers and counselors.

 Your student can research a variety of colleges and can use information from career assessments and course plans to help identify the colleges he or she is interested in.
 Students can match their college preferences in terms of size, location, major, etc., and Naviance will generate a list specific to the criteria.
 The generated list will also show the percentage of how closely the colleges fit your student’s wants and needs, and provides specific information on college admissions, tuition, school size and financial aid.
 Students can compare the facts of many schools in an easy-to-see format.
 There are also links pertaining to admissions data, to request additional information directly from the school, and even take a virtual tour of the college.

 The Career Interest Profiler is an online career assessment designed to help student identify colleges and careers that are best suited for them.
 Student results are based on responses to questions like this: